Pennsylvania Tax and Labor Law Summary

 Wage Notice Requirement

 Household employers in Pennsylvania are required to provide their employees with a written wage notice at the time of hire.
 The notice must include the employer's address and the employee's hourly rate of pay.
+Families in Pittsburgh should provide their employee with this notice instead.

 Philadelphia Unpaid Sick Time